smilingrumia/pixiv-extraction/README.md

 Turn ON Raw headers
 Right Click -> select all -> Right Click -> copy

-Open httpHeader/pixiv_artpage with text-editor and paste your header
+Open pixiv-extraction/httpHeader/pixiv_artpage with text-editor and paste your header
 (This Header must contain Cookie)

-Save it.
+Save.

 **Step 2**
 Next in Network tab
 select one with: Type(json)
-And like Step 1, copy&pasete the header to httpHeader/pixiv_artlist
+And like Step 1, copy&pasete the header to pixiv-extraction/httpHeader/pixiv_artlist
 (This Header must contain Cookie and x-user-id)

-Save it.
+Save.

-Close the devtool.
+Close devtool.

 **Step 3**
 Open some art(picture)